Independent Audit Committee

 The composition of the IAC includes:

 The Chief Financial Officer and the Chief Audit Executive are expected to attend all meetings of the IAC.
-NSERC’s Executive Vice-President is a permanent guest of the committee.
+Vice-President of Communications Corporate and International Affairs is a permanent guest of the committee.
 The Chair of the Independent Audit Committee may invite or request the attendance of other NSERC management members.

 The Independent Audit Committee will hold four meetings annually in order to carry out its mandate.

-The key areas of responsibility that fall within the scope of concern of Departmental Audit Committees are outlined in the Government of Canada’s Directive on Internal Auditing in the Government of Canada.
+The key areas of responsibility that fall within the scope of concern of Departmental Audit Committees are outlined in the Government of Canada’s Directive on Internal Audit.